stoffe-fe23/fe23-js2-slutprojekt-sttforum/README.md

 * Uses websocket connection to allow client to live update changes to forums and users notified by the server.
 * Using local file storage for forum and user databases and session data.

+### Extra features (VG requirement):
+* Search form
+* Message Like function
+* Admin functionality

 ## How to test
-To run and test the forum locally follow these steps.
+To run and test the forum locally follow these steps after cloning the repository.

 ### Backend server
 To set up and run the server, navigate into the "backend" directory in the terminal, then type:
 ```